 The science of reading refers to the large body of academic research conducted with the goal of understanding how we learn to read and which instructional method works best.
-Theses extensive studies, spanning over multiple decades and drawing from fields like cognitive psychology, educational psychology, neuroscience, and linguistics, have helped to identify an evidence-backed best practice approach to teaching reading (more on this “evidence-baked” approach below!).
+These extensive studies, spanning over multiple decades and drawing from fields like cognitive psychology, educational psychology, neuroscience, and linguistics, have helped to identify an evidence-based best practice approach to teaching reading (more on this “evidence-based” approach below!).

 The two main frameworks within the science of reading:

 To better understand the science of reading, we need to take a look at two important literacy models born out of the wealth of data collected by researchers: the Simple View of Reading and Scarborough’s Reading Rope.

 The Simple View of Reading is a literacy model that continues to be supported as a core model in early reading development; it divides the ability to read into two broad skill sets: decoding and language comprehension.
 Put simply, the ability to read and comprehend depends on being able to sound out the words in a text and understanding spoken language.
 If one or the other skill is missing, extracting meaning from what we read will be difficult.

 The second model, Scarborough’s Reading Rope, zooms in on the two components (decoding and language comprehension) from the Simple View of Reading and deconstructs them into more specific and explicit skills needed for skilled and fluent reading.
 The rope is composed of two strands, the upper word-recognition strands, and lower language-comprehension strands.
 These two strands weave together to produce a skilled reader.

 (Click here to visualize an image of Scarborough’s Reading Rope from the International Dyslexia Association)